 Years of Experience

-Survey participants who have worked at The McGraw-Hill Companies for between five and 10 years earn $83K per year on average.
-When we consider tenure, a substantial portion of employees (29 percent) have been working for one to four years and make $61K annually on average.
+For those with five to nine years of experience, average earnings amount to $85K per year.
+When we consider tenure, a substantial portion of employees (38 percent) have been working for one to four years and make about $60K annually on average.

 Certifications and Degrees